Man Singh II: Marriages

 Man Singh II was married three times, and his three wives lived in the same household together, in accordance with Rajput custom.
 His first two marriages were to suitable brides chosen from the royal family of Jodhpur, whose Rajput heritage and social ranking were similar to his own.
 The senior Maharani, known within the palace as 'First her Highness,' was Marudhar Kunwar, sister of Sumer Singh, Maharaja of Jodhpur.
 She was about twelve years older than him and bore him two children: first a daughter, Prem Kumari, and then his eldest son and heir, Bhawani Singh.
 His second wife was Maharani Kishore Kanwar, niece of his first wife and daughter of Maharaja Sumer Singh of Jodhpur.
 She was five years younger than he and bore him two sons.

 He was briefly involved with English socialite Lady Ursula Manners.

 In 1940, Man Singh II married for the third and last time.
 His bride was the legendary beauty Gayatri Devi of Cooch Behar, the daughter of Maharaja Jitendra Narayan of Cooch Behar and Maharani Indira Devi, princess of Baroda.
 She stands out among the Maharanis of Jaipur for having become a public figure and a celebrity of sorts, initially for being a fashion-conscious beauty and later for becoming a politician and parliamentarian.
-She bore him one son and survived him by thirty-nine years, dying in 2009.
+They had one son.
+Devi survived him by thirty-nine years, dying in 2009.